plugwise/home-assistant.io/source/_integrations/plugwise.markdown

 - Although no longer sold, there also is the Stretch, a gateway to create network connectivity for their older power products.

 {% note %}
 Plugwise formerly sold Power based products comprised of a USB stick and smart plugs (amongst a few other items).
 This integration does **not** support the USB-stick.
 Re-use of the these products using a Stretch or an Adam is supported.
-Work for USB support is in development but not ready to become a formal Home Assistant integration yet.
+Work for USB support is in development by the community but not ready to become a formal Home Assistant integration just yet.
 {% endnote %}

 ## Platforms

-Depending on your specific Smile and available devices, the following platforms are available:
+Depending on your specific Smile and connected devices, the following platforms will be available:

 - [Climate](#climate) for Adam and (a stand-alone) Anna.
 - [Binary Sensor](#binary_sensor) for status of your domestic hot water or secondary heater.